ferielboudjatit/Embedded-Inventory-Management-System/README.md

 │   └── ...                      # STM32 project for Sub-GHz message reception and logging
 │
 ├── STM32L476_NFC08A1_StockEntryHelp/
-│   ├── README.md                # Details about initial NFC tag setup
+│   ├── README.md                # Details about
 │   └── ...                      # STM32 project for reading and logging NFC IDs
 │
 └── Include/